Gijang County: Daejeon Port

 Daejeon Port, located 4.1 km north of Haedong Yonggungsa Temple, accounts for 60% of the national anchovy catches and is called an anchovy port.

-Around April, when the anchovy season comes, the sight of fishermen armed with raincoats, hats, boots, and rubber gloves opening their nets in a certain rhythm is truly spectacular.
-At the entrance of Daejeon Port, you can see Daejeon Port at a glance, enter the port, and slowly turn around Daejeon Port.
-There is a Suhyup building at the end and a small coastal road leads to the end of the road.
+Around April, during the anchovy fishing season, fishermen at the port use raincoats, hats, boots, and rubber gloves while handling their nets.
+From the entrance to Daejeon Port, the port area can be viewed from above before entering the harbor and following the road around the waterfront.
+A Suhyup building is located at the end of the port, with a small coastal road continuing beyond it.